tuxerrante/kapparmor/README.md

 	- deploy a configmap in the security namespace containing all the profiles versioned in the current project
 	- it will apply a daemonset on the linux nodes
 2. The configmap will contain multiple apparmor profiles
-   -  The custom profiles HAVE to start with the same PROFILE_NAME_PREFIX, currently this deafults to "custom.".
+   -  The custom profiles HAVE to start with the same PROFILE_NAME_PREFIX, currently this defaults to "custom.".
    - The name of the file should be the same as the name of the profile.
 3. The configmap will be polled every POLL_TIME seconds to move them into PROFILES_DIR host path and then enable them.